0x3bfc/MongoDB-Azure/README.md

 # Backup/Restore management using MMS

-Your Cluster backup services is managed by MMS, to login to [MMS](https://mms.mongodb.com) and install monitor agent and backup agents configure and this enable backup agent service from backup tab you will be charged for backup.
+Your Cluster backup services is managed by MMS, check out [MMS](https://mms.mongodb.com) and install monitor agents and backup agents.
+To enable backup service from backup tab you will be charged for backup.

+# MongoDB Member Recovery

+This section describes how to recover your failed instances within MongoDB cluster, first create Azure node using vagrant

+     $ vagrant up --provider azure

+then recover your missing nodes

+     $ ansible-playbook -i hosts recover.yml -vvvv